 Make a day of it, San Diego has 9 well-known beaches down the coastline that are all different and beautiful in their own unique way.
 Whether you are looking for the hippie vibe of Ocean Beach, the pristine sands of Torrey Pines, some seal watching on La Jolla, or just an excuse to lounge in the sun, with this much diversity there is a beach for everyone.
-Check out the post on San Diego Beaches and What to Expect to find out more about each one.

 It’s not a well-known fact that Califonia has waterfalls, but if you venture 60 miles north of San Diego you will find trails both hidden and well known to explore.
 Depending on the time of year you go there will be roaring rapids or still, dried up gorges.
 Regardless, it is a wonderful day trip out of the city and into the wilderness.
 A local favorite is a lookout point called Potato Chip Rock.
 It is exactly what it sounds like, you can sit on a thin rock that sticks out and perches you over the mountains and makes you feel as though you are flying in the air.